MPITTA-PH/42Push_Swap/README.md

 https://github.com/user-attachments/assets/c3bef038-3bd5-4375-9b29-d043f8659a74

 ## Description 🇬🇧

-This project consists of a communication program between a client and a server using UNIX signals.
-The server is started first and displays its PID.
-When the client is executed, it receives the server's PID and a string as parameters, sending this string through the SIGUSR1 and SIGUSR2 signals.
-When the server receives the message, it immediately prints the received content.
-In addition, it can receive strings from several clients consecutively without having to be restarted.
+This project consists of creating a program that sorts a stack of integers.
+The surprising factor of this project is the limited number of operations available to do so (listed below).
+We must also manage the memory used to perform the operations well, avoiding leaks and conflicts in decision making.

 ## Technologies Used
 - Programming in C
-- Data Structures - using stack to order the integers
+- Data structures - using stacks to sort data
-- Sorting Algorithms - I used the turkish algorithm
+- Sorting algorithms - I used the Turkish algorithm
-- Memory Management
+- Memory management
-- Optimization and Efficiency
+- Optimization and efficiency
-- Testing and Debugging - I tested with the 42Checker, Valgrind and PushSwap Visualizer
+- Testing and debugging - I tested with 42Checker, Valgrind and PushSwap Visualizer

+### Initial Structure
+- The project works with two stacks, called A and B.
+- At the beginning:
+- Stack a contains a random amount of unique integers (positive and/or negative).
+- Stack b is empty.
+### Objective
+- Sort the numbers in stack A in ascending order using a limited set of operations.
+### Available Operations

+    sa
+    sb
+    ss

+- sa (swap a)
+- Swaps the first two elements from the top of stack a.
+- If there are less than two elements, do nothing.

+- sb (swap b)
+- Swap the first two elements on top of stack b.
+- If there are less than two elements, do nothing.

+- ss (swap both)
+- Execute sa and sb simultaneously.
+---
+    pa
+    pb

+- pa (push a)
+- Move the first element on top of stack b to the top of stack a.
+- If b is empty, do nothing.

+- pb (push b)
+- Move the first element on top of stack a to the top of stack b.
+- If a is empty, do nothing.
+---
+    ra
+    rb
+    rr

+- ra (rotate a)
+- Move all elements on the stack up one position.
+- The first element becomes the last element.

+- rb (rotate b)
+- Move all elements on the stack b up one position.
+- The first element becomes the last element.

+- rr (rotate both)
+- Runs ra and rb at the same time.
+---
+    rra
+    rrb
+    rrr

+- rra (reverse rotate a)
+- Moves all elements in the stack down one position.
+- The last element becomes the first.

+- rrb (reverse rotate b)
+- Moves all elements in the stack b down one position.
+- The last element becomes the first.

+- rrr (reverse rotate both)
+- Runs rra and rrb at the same time.

 ## How to Run

-- Clone the repository;

-- Access the project folder;
+- Clone the repository; - Access the project folder;
 - Compile the files;

-- Start the server:

-- The server will print its PID;

-- In another terminal window, run the client, passing the server's PID and the desired message;

-- The server will print the received message immediately;
+- Use the executable followed by the arguments you want to sort (integers, >/< 0);

+      ./push_swap 7 46 2 -1 9 11 84 1787 17
+---
+## Using the PushSwap Visualizer
+This is all a bit abstract, it becomes easier to understand what is happening if we see in practice what the program does in real time.

+For this, I highly recommend Emmanuel Ruaud's o-reo repository.
+In his repository, o-reo explains in detail how to run the PushSwap Visualizer.
+The video at the beginning of this README is of the execution of this Visualizer.

+You can find the repository at https://github.com/o-reo/push_swap_visualizer

-## Contributing
+## Contribution
 - Feel free to contribute!
 Follow these steps:
 - Fork the project;
 - Create a branch for your feature: git checkout -b my-new-feature;